Mario Moraga

 Mario Alejandro Moraga Cáceres (b.
-Pichilemu, 16 July 1939) is a Chilean politician, who worked as regidor of Pichilemu, O'Higgins Region, between 1967 and 1970.
+Pichilemu, 16 July 1939 — 8 November 2025) was a Chilean politician, who worked as regidor of Pichilemu, O'Higgins Region, between 1967 and 1970.
 Moraga is popularly known as el Sin Pelos en la Lengua (literally, in English: The One Without Hairs in the Tongue, meaning The Outspoken One, or The One Without Minced Words), after the radio program he hosts in Radio Entre Olas.

 Biography

 Mario Moraga Cáceres was born in Pichilemu on 16 July 1939.
 His parents were Adolfo Moraga Rodríguez and María Magdalena Cáceres Jorquera.

+Moraga died on 8 November 2025.

 Political career

 Moraga was elected in 1967 regidor of Pichilemu, an office which he held until 1971 under Mayor Carlos Rojas Pavez.
 After the Chilean transition to democracy, Moraga has participated in several municipal elections.
 In 1992, he renounced the Christian Democrat Party of Chile, after he was not supported by his party to run in the municipal elections of that year; he ran as independent in 1996, but was not elected mayor nor councillor, obtaining only 229 (3.61%) from the 6,352 total votes.
 In the 2000, and 2004 municipal elections, he ran for mayor, unsuccessfully.
 In 2008, Moraga ran independently for councillor of Pichilemu, obtaining 629 (8.83%) from the 7,127 total votes (surpassing Marta Urzúa Púa — who was elected — for almost 500 votes), but was not elected.
 In 2012, he ran again for mayor, but lost against Roberto Córdova; Moraga obtained 469 votes, the 6.57 per cent from the total vote.